Diagnosing Morton’s Neuroma

 The most common symptom of Morton’s neuroma is the feeling that you have a small pebble stuck in your shoe.
 It is also characterised by a burning pain in the ball of the foot which radiates down towards the toes.
 This, in turn, creates a feeling of numbness.

 There are typically no external signs associated with Morton’s neuroma, such as a lump you can press and feel, but it will often feel as if it there should be one there.
-The pain will instead be felt internally, requiring a diagnostic Morton’s neuroma ultrasound or X-ray to identify accurately.
+The pain will instead be felt internally, requiring a Morton’s neuroma ultrasound or X-ray to identify accurately.

 How is Morton’s neuroma diagnosed?